-Electrochemical sensors involve a transduction element that is encapsulated by a biological recognition layer.
-The recognition layer interacts with the target analyte and forces a chemical reaction to occur, a process that is interpreted by the transducing element into an electrical wave.
+Electrochemical sensors involve a transduction element encapsulated by a biological recognition layer.
+The recognition layer interacts with the target analyte and forces a chemical reaction to occur—a process that is interpreted by the transducing element into an electrical wave.

-Since as early as 2005, analytical research has become more involved in the application of electrochemical sensors in industries ranging from clinical to industrial, environmental, and agricultural analysis.
-The bio-catalytic sensor (i.e., use of an enzyme or cell as an immobilized component) is a common type of electrochemical sensor and will be discussed in detail for the scope of this article.
+As early as 2005, analytical research has increasingly involved itself in the application of electrochemical sensors in industries ranging from clinical to industrial, environmental, and agricultural analysis.
+The bio-catalytic sensor (i.e., the use of an enzyme or cell as an immobilized component) is a common type of electrochemical sensor that has recently garnered special attention in research and development.

 Enzymes help catalyze a chemical reaction in cellular homeostasis.
-With relation to enzyme-based electrochemical sensors, there is a coupling reaction between an enzyme and an electrode.
+In relation to enzyme-based electrochemical sensors, there is a coupling reaction between an enzyme and an electrode.
 In a biological cell, enzyme catalysis normally involves thermal energy that forces the enzyme and substrate to bind via van der Walls forces.
-During the catalytic reaction, the enzyme reduces the activation energy making it easier for reactant molecules to form a product with the enzyme.
-However, with enzyme electrodes, the enzyme binds to the electrode surface by a number of processes: covalent cross-linking, entrapment with a gel layer on the electrode surface, encapsulation using low thermal energy, or absorption onto a graphite surface – all such methods are capable of immobilizing an enzyme to an electrode surface (Figure 1).
+During the catalytic reaction, the enzyme reduces the activation energy, meaning reactant molecules form a product with the enzymes easier.
+With enzyme electrodes, however, the enzyme binds to the electrode surface through a number of processes: covalent cross-linking, entrapment with a gel layer on the electrode surface, encapsulation using low thermal energy, or absorption onto a graphite surface.
+These methods can immobilize an enzyme to an electrode surface.

 Figure 1.
 Methods to bind an enzyme to the surface of an electrode.
 Source: Wang, J. (2006).
 Analytical Electrochemistry.
 Canada: John Wiley and Sons, Inc.